poseidon-framework/poseidon-framework.github.io/trident.md

 # trident CLI software

-`trident` is a command line software tool to work with Poseidon packages.
+`trident` is a command line software tool to work with Poseidon packages and handle various data management tasks.
+It is written in Haskell and openly available on Github.

+<a class="github-button" href="https://github.com/poseidon-framework/poseidon-hs/issues" data-icon="octicon-issue-opened" data-show-count="true" aria-label="Issue poseidon-framework/poseidon-hs on GitHub">Report an issue</a>
+<a class="github-button" href="https://github.com/poseidon-framework/poseidon-hs" data-icon="octicon-star" data-show-count="true" aria-label="Star poseidon-framework/poseidon-hs on GitHub">Star this project</a>

 ## Installation